 ‘Financial Action Learning System’ (FALS) integrating client financial empowerment, product market research and social performance management into a responsible finance partnership between clients and Financial Service Providers.’

-What is Financial Action Learning System?
+What is Financial Action Learning for Sustainability?

 FALS adapts simple proven tools from the generic Participatory Action Learning System (PALS) empowerment methodology to integrate: